labgem/microscope-user-doc/docs/content/overview/selection.rst

 .. image:: img/advanced-selector-selection.png

 As you can see, the number of genomes in the **Pre-selection Zone** is updated.
-See :ref:`select-organisms-of-interest` for detailled description.
+See :ref:`select-objects-of-interest` for a detailled description of how to select them.

 Congratulations, you have made your first advanced selection in MicroScope !
 The rest of this page explains some details about the advanced selector.